aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 5.  **Chat with the Assistant**:
     *   Open the side panel to chat.
 Ask for a new view (e.g., "Count of products by category").
     *   Ask a question about the data (e.g., "What's the average order value in the sales performance chart?").
     *   Ask the AI to guide you (e.g., "Highlight the most important chart and explain it to me").
+Click the "Show Related Card" button on the AI's response to navigate directly to the chart it is discussing.
 6.  **Manage History**: Click the "History" button in the main header to see all your past reports.
 You can load a previous session to continue your work or delete old reports.
 7.  **Export Your Findings**: Use the export menu on any card to save your work as a PNG, CSV, or a full HTML report.